yousefabuz17/CipherEngine/README.md

 - Introduce a unique `identifiers` during encryption to enhance security and protect against potential vulnerabilities.
 - This unique identifier that is generated during the encryption process and is appended to the beginning of the encrypted file.
 It is used to verify the integrity of the encrypted file during the decryption process, ensuring that the file has not been tampered with.
 - The default `identifiers` is as follows:
-    - *-----BEGIN CIPHERENGINE CRYPTOGRAPHIC ENCRYPTED KEY-----*
+    - *-----BEGIN CIPHERENGINE ENCRYPTED KEY-----*
-    - *-----END CIPHERENGINE CRYPTOGRAPHIC ENCRYPTED KEY-----*
+    - *-----END CIPHERENGINE ENCRYPTED KEY-----*

-### Multiple Fernet Keys wit MultiFernet
+### Multiple Fernet Keys with MultiFernet
 - **`MultiFernet`** is a class that allows for the combination of multiple `Fernet` keys into a single key.
 This class is used to generate a unique key for each encryption process, ensuring that the same key is not used for multiple encryption processes.
 - **`Fernet`** is a class that offers symmetric encryption based on the AES algorithm in CBC mode with a 128-bit key for encryption and HMAC for authentication.
 It is used to encrypt and decrypt data, ensuring confidentiality and integrity.

+### Scrypt Key Derivation Function
+- The `CipherEngine` library employs the scrypt Key Derivation Function (KDF) for secure key derivation.
+This enhances the security of cryptographic operations by deriving a key from a passphrase.
+- The scrypt KDF is a key derivation function designed to be secure against hardware attacks and is well-suited for password-based key derivation.

+### Advanced Encryption Algorithms
+- The `CipherEngine` library provides support for advanced encryption algorithms, including:
+  - **SHA512 Hashing**: The SHA512 algorithm is employed for secure cryptographic hashing.
+  - **AES Encryption**: Utilizes the AES algorithm for strong encryption.
+  - **Padding and Unpadding**: Implements padding and unpadding techniques to ensure data integrity.

 >*The `CipherEngine` is designed to offer a comprehensive and on-the-go secure method for cryptographic operations, leveraging industry-standard techniques to safeguard your sensitive data.*
 ---